AnnikaStein/CompWorkflow/README.md

 Currently implemented combinations:

-- `PreComp`: `generateWebsiteTabs / loadPrivateWCIF / generateRegistrationList / generateNametags`
+- `PreComp`: `generateWebsiteTabs / loadPrivateWCIF / generateRegistrationList / generateNametags / generateStats`
     - `PreAnnounce`: `generateWebsiteTabs`
-- `PrePrint`: `loadPrivateWCIF / generateRegistrationList / generateNametags`
+    - `PrePrint`: `loadPrivateWCIF / generateRegistrationList / generateNametags / generateStats`

 ### Call a single module of a given step
 This only works from the parent directory of `CompWorkflow`.
 This offers most flexibility to customize the parameters of each step.